 Welcome to Wallenberg.com

-The Wallenberg family has actively worked to support enterprise and research in Sweden and internationally ever since André Oscar Wallenberg founded Stockholms Enskilda Bank (SEB) almost 160 years ago.
+The Wallenberg family has actively worked to support enterprise and research in Sweden and internationally ever since André Oscar Wallenberg founded Stockholms Enskilda Bank (SEB) over 160 years ago.
 Today, the fifth generation is continuing this tradition.
-The Wallenberg sphere, as it is popularly known, currently comprises approximately 20 non-profit foundations – the Wallenberg Foundations – and the industrial holdings companies Investor AB and FAM and their respective holdings.
+The Wallenberg sphere currently comprises 15 non-profit foundations – the Wallenberg Foundations – and the industrial holdings companies Investor AB and FAM AB and their respective holdings.

-These companies include some of Scandinavia's largest and most important blue-chip corporations, such as ABB, AstraZeneca, Atlas Copco, Electrolux, Ericsson, EQT, Mölnlycke Health Care, Nasdaq, Saab AB, SAS, SEB, SKF, Stora Enso and Wärtsilä.
-The ownership of these companies lies with the Wallenberg Foundations through the majority owned and publicly listed Investor AB and wholly owned FAM.
+These companies include some of Scandinavia's largest and most important blue-chip corporations, such as ABB, AstraZeneca, Atlas Copco, Electrolux, Ericsson, EQT, Höganäs, Mölnlycke, Nasdaq, Saab AB, SAS, SEB, SKF, Stora Enso and Wärtsilä.
+The ownership of these companies lies with the Wallenberg Foundations through the majority owned and publicly listed Investor AB and wholly owned FAM AB.

 The sender of this website is not a company, organization or other type of legal entity.
 The text constitutes an independent description of the holdings and activities that the Wallenberg family is associated with.
-Here are a few links to other related websites to the Wallenberg family: the Wallenberg Foundations, Wallenberg Foundations AB, Investor and FAM.
+Here are a few links to other related websites to the Wallenberg family: the Wallenberg Foundations, Wallenberg Foundations AB, FAM AB, Investor AB and Patricia Industries .
 For more information about Raoul Wallenberg please visit: Raoul Wallenberg Academy

 Overview of activities